mars/create-react-app-buildpack/README.md

   * URLs to APIs
   * secret tokens

-Runtime variables will be refreshed when setting new [config vars](https://devcenter.heroku.com/articles/config-vars), promoting through a [pipeline](https://devcenter.heroku.com/articles/pipelines), or [rolling back](https://devcenter.heroku.com/articles/releases#rollback) to a previous release.
+Runtime variables will be refreshed for every release, when setting new [config vars](https://devcenter.heroku.com/articles/config-vars), promoting through a [pipeline](https://devcenter.heroku.com/articles/pipelines), or [rolling back](https://devcenter.heroku.com/articles/releases#rollback) to a previous release.

 Install the runtime vars npm package, and then require/import it to use the vars within components: